Édouard Lalo: Biography

 Le Roi d'Ys, an opera based on the Breton legend of Ys, is Lalo's most complex and ambitious creation.
-(This same legend inspired Claude Debussy's La cathédrale engloutie.)
-Lalo became a member of the Legion of Honour in 1873.
+(This same legend inspired Claude Debussy's "La cathédrale engloutie".)
 Le Roi d'Ys was not initially considered performable and was not staged until 1888, when Lalo was 65 years old.

-Lalo died in Paris in 1892, leaving several unfinished works, including his opera, La Jacquerie, that was completed by Arthur Coquard.
+Lalo became a member of the Legion of Honour in 1873.
+He died in Paris in 1892, leaving several unfinished works, including his opera, La jacquerie, which was completed by Arthur Coquard.
 He was interred at the Père Lachaise Cemetery.

 Lalo's son Pierre (6 September 1866 – 9 June 1943) was a music critic who wrote for Le Temps and other French periodicals from 1898 until his death.

 References in modern culture

 In 1962, composer Maurice Jarre used a theme from Lalo's Piano Concerto for the exotic score to Lawrence of Arabia.

-English progressive rock group The Nice used a melody from Lalo's Symphonie espagnole for its recording Diary of an Empty Day that is found on its third album Nice.
+English progressive rock group The Nice used a melody from Lalo's Symphonie espagnole for its recording "Diary of an Empty Day" that is found on its third album Nice.
 Most of the lyrics are concerned with the inability of the writer to "find words for this music".

 Part of Lalo's Cello Concerto in D minor was used in the second season of Mozart in the Jungle.